-5. Enrollment opens to the community on February 7.
+5. Enrollment opens to the community the first week of February.
 A FACTS payment plan for the following school year will be set up for all families during enrollment.
 The $400 registration fee will be charged to the family FACTS account for all students who enroll on or after that date, and tuition/fees charges for the upcoming year will be added to their FACTS payment plan.
 Payments under the new plan will begin within a month after enrollment.

 6. The registration fee covers registration and enrollment processing, technology fees, NAUMS fees, and administrative costs, and is due upon enrollment.
 All families, current and new, registering on or after June 1st will pay the annual registration fee and a late fee during summer registration:

 7. The academic supply fee covers costs associated with online service charges, standardized testing fees, and curriculum support materials.
 Immersion learning fees cover both on- and off-campus experiences in which students have an opportunity to engage in authentic and hands-on learning experiences.

 8. Other fees may be applied to the family FACTS account, including but not limited to, athletics, cheer, courses outside the regular school day, Learning Lab, Dyslexia Therapy, private music lessons, study hall, transcripts, etc.